Make offer coupon codes with Typeform using text variables

 Respondents will eventually see these new values as part of their coupon codes, so make them catchy!

-12. You can find all the details about respondent email notifications here.
+12. You can find all the details about follow-up emails here.
 For now, we’ll focus on including each respondent’s coupon code in the body of the email.

 Create coupon codes by using Recall information to combine the respondent’s name, favorite summer activity, and smoothie choice.